paxprose/bot_scraper/README.md

 4. start the script

     ```sh
-    node index.js
+    npm start
     ```

 ## TODO's

-+ ~~Only runs once and exits - put it it in a loop with some threadsleep behavior so you don't get locked out~~
+- ~~Only runs once and exits - put it it in a loop with some threadsleep behavior so you don't get locked out~~
-  + tossed everything inside of a blocking event loop
+  - tossed everything inside of a blocking event loop
-+ Add more than just nvidia's website [ bestbuy, newegg, ..?]
+- Add more than just nvidia's website [ bestbuy, newegg, ..?]
-  + started adding some template & configuraiton link stuff for best buy
+  - started adding some template & configuraiton link stuff for best buy

 ### Notes

 - _i got banned from the nvidia discord, message me @ paxprose#1644_

 ## License

+All product names, logos, and brands are property of their respective owners.
+All company, product and service names used are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement.

 This software is licensed under the terms of the GNU General Public License version 3 (GPLv3).
 Full text of the license is available in the COPYING file and online.